10 little-known facts about Sir Frank Worrell

 Controlling Garry Sobers — a person who seldom allowed himself to be dictated by others —was often a captain’s nightmare.
 On the historic 1960-61 series at Australia Sobers showed dissent after an umpire’s decision, following which he was reprimanded by Worrell.
 The team learnt a lesson: nobody questioned the umpire’s decision for the rest of the series.

 The West Indians under Worrell had won the hearts of the locals that Australian summer through positive cricket and excellent demeanour through the series.
-Richie Benaud was booed when he did not recall Joe Solomon after he was given out hit wicket when his cap fell on the stumps in the second Test at Melbourne Cricket Ground (MCG); an estimated crowd of 500,000 gathered to see them off after the tour; but the greatest honour for Worrell had come after the fourth Test with the series levelled 1-1.
+Richie Benaud was booed when he did not recall Joe Solomon after he was given out hit wicket when his cap fell on the stumps in the second Test at Melbourne Cricket Ground (MCG); several thousands of people* gathered to accompany them in Melbourne during their trip from the team hotel to the reception hosted by The Mayor of Melbourne; but the greatest honour for Worrell had come after the fourth Test with the series levelled 1-1.

 By the time the fifth Test had started at MCG, it had already been decided that the contest between Australia and West Indies would be subsequently called the Frank Worrell Trophy.
 Australia scraped home by two wickets, but the crowd cheered for the tourists — especially their captain, who brushed the Trophy with the sleeve of his blazer before handing it over to Benaud.